 | Grandparents | Engraved Gold Baby ID Bracelet | Personalized Bracelet |

-| Friends and family | Baby Bracelet, Bangle or Silver ID Bracelet | Birthstone Necklace |
+| Close friends and family | Baby Bracelet, Bangle, or Silver ID Bracelet | Necklace with Birthstone |

 | Budget | Baby Jewelry Ideas | Mom Jewelry Ideas |